Minorzar/CIE/Library/README_lib.md

 There is another type of timer (timerchannel), but I don't think you'll need it.
 If you need it, feel free to ask students or teacher about them.

+<a id="Timerchannel"></a>
+## Timerchannel

+### pyb.Timer.channel: int -> int -> Timerchannel
+Create a timerchannel object.
+It has Two parameters with many possibilities:
+- mode -> Mode on which the timer will be, it can be Timer.:
+	- PWM -> active high
+	- PMW\_INVERTED -> active low
+	- OC\_TIMING -> no pin is driven
+	- OC\_ACTIVE -> pin active if a compare match occurs
+	- OC\_INACTIVE -> pin will be inactive if a compare match occurs
+	- OC\_TOGGLE -> pin toggle if a compare match occurs
+	- OC\_FORCED\_ACTIVE -> forced active (compare match ignored)
+	- OC\_FORCED\_INACTIVE -> forced inactive (compare match ignored)
+	- IC -> Input Capture mode
+	- ENC\_A -> Encoder mode, counter update when CH1 changes
+	- ENC\_B -> Encoder mode, counter update when CH2 changes
+	- ENC\_AB -> Encoder mode, counter update when CH1 or CH2 changes
+- callback -> Callback function (see callback method)
+- pin -> Either None or a Pin.
+If specified (and not None) this will cause the alternate function of the the indicated pin to be configured for this timer channel.
+An error will be raised if the pin doesn’t support any alternate functions for this timer channel

+They are other keyword depending of the mode:
+- PWM
+	- pulse\_width -> determines the initial pusle width value to use
+	- pusle\_width\_percent -> determines the initial pulse width percentage to use
+- OC
+	- compare -> determines the initial value of the compare register
+	- polarity
+		- Timer.HIGH -> active high
+		- Timer.LOW -> active low
+- IC
+	- polarity
+		- Timer.RISING -> capture on rising edge
+		- Timer.FALLING -> capture on falling edge
+		- Timer.BOTH -> capture on both edge

+The methods are:

+### callback:
+Define the callback function, if set to None, it will be disable.
+The parameter is:
+- fun -> the callback function, it get only one parameter which is the timer object

+### capture:
+Get or set the capture value associated with a channel.
+Use it for input mode.
+Parameter is:
+- value -> The value that will be set.
+If none is given, it will get the value of the channel.

+### compare:
+Get or set the compare value associated with a channel.
+Use it for output mode.
+Parameter is:
+- value -> The value that will be set.
+If none is given, it will get the value of the channel.

+### pulse\_width:
+Get or set the pulse width value associated with a channel.
+Use it for PWM mode.
+Parameter is:
+- value -> The value that will be set.
+If none is given, it will get the value of the channel.

+### pulse\_width\_percent:
+Get or set the pulse width percentage associated with a channel.
+The value is a number between 0 and 100.
+Parameter is:
+- value -> The value of the percent that will be set.
+If none is given, it will get the current value.

 <a id="ADC"></a>
 ## ADC